-- 1. Exit interview with Director of Nursing - 2.
+- 1. Exit interview with Dean of Health Sciences and Behavioral Health - 2.
 Re-entry application - 3.
 Re-entry Essay: This should include information and changes you have made that will help you to be successful in the program.
 This should be no more than 1 page, double spaced.
 Completed ATI remediation modules assigned - 4.
 Successfully complete the ATI Launch program and submit the certificate of completion to the Director of nursing within a week of the Launch program completion deadline. - 5.
 Log at least 10 hours of time on ATI in the following areas: - a.
 Nurses Touch (soft skills modules focusing on communication and self-care and professionalism) pre and post tests - b.
 Complete Nurse Logic (study skills and critical thinking) all pretests, post-tests, and lessons-(Beginning pre and posttests, if returning 4th semester advanced pre and posttest) - c.
 Review skills modules. - 6.
-Re-entry students will be required to audit the Medical/Surgical courses prior to the re-entry semester.
-If students successfully pass re-entry testing for courses other than the Medical/Surgical courses, they will have the option of auditing those courses, it will not be required.
-Register for 1-3 credits and 1-2 nursing audit courses (NURS 285: Special Topics) during the semester prior to the semester of re-entry.
-Number of credits in audit courses is dependent upon circumstances related to dismissal.
-In this course, students will be required to participate in all Medical/Surgical simulations, Medical/Surgical clinical days, and attend theory class.
-The auditing student will be required to take and pass the Dosage Calculation exam that is designated for that semester.
+Re-entry students will be required to review the nursing courses that are offered the semester prior to re-entry into the program.
+Re-entering students must register for 1-3 credits for nursing course (NURS 285: Special Topics) during the semester prior to the semester of re-entry.
+Number of credits in the review course is dependent upon circumstances related to dismissal.
+In this course, students will be required to participate in all Medical/Surgical simulations, Medical/Surgical clinical days, and attend all theory classes of all nursing courses being offered in that specific semester.
+The re-entry review student will be required to take and pass the Dosage Calculation exam that is designated for that semester.
 Written submissions for Medical/Surgical clinicals will be required, but no grade will be awarded, only feedback from the instructor.
-Skills lab will be optional with skills checkoffs not being required.
-Students will receive a Satisfactory/Unsatisfactory grade for this course.
-If a grade of "Unsatisfactory" is earned in the audit course, the student may not be allowed to move forward in the program depending upon the discretion of the nursing faculty and Director.
+Simulation pre-work and participation will also be required.
+Skills lab will be optional with skills check offs not being required.
+Students will receive a Satisfactory/Unsatisfactory

-- 7. Auditing students will receive scores on the mid-term and final clinical evaluations.
+- grade for this course.
+If a grade of "Unsatisfactory" is earned in the review (NURS 285) course, the student may not be allowed to move forward in the program depending upon the discretion of the nursing faculty and Director. - 7.
+Re-entry students enrolled in a review (NURS 285) course will receive scores on the mid-term and final clinical evaluations.
 If the student receives an "unsatisfactory" score (less than 2.85 with no level 1 ratings) on their final clinical evaluation, they will not be allowed to proceed in the program. - 8.
 All submitted work must be original and cannot be resubmitted from previous nursing courses. - 9.
 Testing requirements (dependent upon semester re-entry see below) - a.
 Complete online practice assessments that correlate with the required ATI proctored exams: assigned based upon the semester the student exited the program.
 Review rationales for the questions missed.
 Focused review transcripts will count as part of the time requirement. - b.
-Retake Proctored ATI exams with required score of level 2 based upon semester of return.
+Retake Proctored ATI exams with required score of level 2 or non-ATI proctored final exams based upon semester of return. - c.
+PLEASE NOTE: If a grade of less than proficient (below a level 2 on ATI exams or less than a 76% on non-ATI exams) is earned on any re-entry exam, the student will be required to sit for all course exams (not quizzes) for courses that are being reviewed that are tied to the re-entry exam.
+Students will be required to earn an average of 76% or higher on these exams in order to receive a "satisfactory" score for the review (NURS 285) course.
+Students who do not receive "satisfactory" score for the review (NURS 285) course will not be allowed to proceed in the program.